 Practice Areas

 Probate is the legal process in Texas that gives recognition to a will, if one exists, and appoints the executor or personal representative who will administer the estate and distribute assets to the intended beneficiaries.
-Probate can often be long and complex, but having a probate attorney to guide you through the process can reduce stress and confusion.
+Probate can often be long and complex, but having a probate lawyer in Dallas, TX to guide you through the process can reduce stress and confusion.

 Probate is required in Texas when someone dies with a will, or dies without a will and leaves assets worth more than $75,000.
 There are, however, ways to avoid probate.

 Probate is not needed when there is no will and the estate is valued at $75,000 or less, in which case a small estate affidavit is used.
-Probate can also be avoided through estate planning methods that an estate planning attorney can help you implement.
+Probate can also be avoided through estate planning methods that an experienced Dallas probate lawyer can help you implement.

 Filing – An application for probate must be filed with a court in the county where the decedent resided.
 Larger counties have designated probate courts, but smaller counties file with the general county court.